SJV-S/BriarNotifyService/README.md

 # Briar Notify Service

 A notification service wrapper for the Briar headless API.
 Intended to run in the background and allow for integration with other apps using cli one-liners.
 Comes with a web GUI for managing contacts and basic message scheduling functionality.
-The goal is a foundation for sovereign and private notifications.
+The goal is a foundation for sovereign and private notifications without the VPN hassle.

 Built with help from Claude Code, but please don't assume that I "vibe coded" the whole thing with little effort.
 I can read code and this was a lot of work.
 The backend stuff in particular needed a lot of testing.